-There’s no stopping Samsung from releasing the source codes for AT&T’s Galaxy Express and T-Mobile’s Galaxy Tab 2 10.1 — even when they’re not yet in stores.
+Samsung releases source codes for AT&T’s Galaxy Express and T-Mobile’s Galaxy Tab 2 10.1

 Yesterday, Samsung made the source code for the Galaxy Tab 2 10.1, Galaxy Tab 2 7.0, and the AT&T version of the Galaxy Note 2 available on its website.
 Now, the source code for the Samsung Galaxy S3 Mini has been made available

 Jelly Bean source codes for AT&T’s Galaxy Note 2, Galaxy Tab 2 7.0, and Galaxy Tab 2 10.1 are out

 When it comes to giving power users the software ammo needed to tinker with their devices, Samsung has set a pretty good example for other manufacturers -- though admittedly there are a few things that still need to be worked on.
 At this point, it’s no longer a surprise to see Samsung releasing more source codes for its devices, the latest of which belong to the AT&T variant of Galaxy Note 2, the Galaxy Tab 2 10.1, and the Galaxy Tab 2 7.0.

 LG releases Ice Cream Sandwich source code for Optimus 2X SU660